brianxor/tls-api/README.md

 ### x-tls-client-timeout

-Request Timeout
+This header will configure what timeout the HTTP client is going to use.

 - Required: `true`
 - Default: `30`

 ### x-tls-follow-redirects

-Request Follow Redirects
+This header will configure if the request should follow redirects or not.

 - Required: `true`
 - Default: `true`

+### x-tls-force-http1

+This header will configure if the request should force HTTP1 use or not.

+- Required: `true`
+- Default: `false`

 ### x-tls-with-random-extension-order

-Random TLS Extension Order
+This header will configure if the client should randomize extensions order.

 - Required: `true`
 - Default: `true`

 ### x-tls-header-order

-TLS Header Keys Order
+This header will configure the header order of the request.

 - Required: `true`

-They must be provided as a string, all separate by a comma (`,`).
+They must be provided as a string, all separated by a comma (`,`).

 ### x-tls-pseudo-header-order

-TLS Pseudo Header Keys Order
+This header will configure the pseudo header order of the request.

 - Required: `true`

-They must be provided as a string, all separate by a comma (`,`).
+They must be provided as a string, all separated by a comma (`,`).

 ## Credits